 SK Arts has a handy general guide to Preparing Your Application.
 It helps new grant applicants - and even those with more experience - approach this task.
-You can find it on our website.
 We have also created a number of video guides to help people who are not familiar with SK Arts' online application system.
 Click here to find them.

-Your most important resource, always, is the SK Arts staff.
+As always, your most important resource, is the SK Arts staff.
 If you have questions or concerns, or even want to bounce around some ideas, please contact the Program Consultant - we want to help you submit the best application possible.
 We strongly recommend all applicants, particularly new ones, contact the Program Consultant to talk over your application before preparing it.